zezeg2/ai-support/README.md

 ```
 RecipeDetailValidator: Try Count: 1 ---------------------------------------------------------------------------
 {
-"ingredients": [
+  "ingredients" : [
     ...
   ],
-"cookStep": {
+  "cookStep" : {
-"1": "Cook the spaghetti according to the package instructions.",
+    "1" : "Cook the spaghetti according to the package instructions.",
-"2": "In a large pan, heat the olive oil over medium heat.",
+    "2" : "In a large pan, heat the olive oil over medium heat.",
-"3": "Add the bacon and sauté until crispy.",
+    "3" : "Add the bacon and sauté until crispy.",
-"4": "Add the onion, green pepper, red pepper, and garlic.
+    "4" : "Add the onion, green pepper, red pepper, and garlic.
 Sauté until the vegetables are tender.",
-"5": "Add the ketchup and Worcestershire sauce.
+    "5" : "Add the ketchup and Worcestershire sauce.
 Stir until well combined.",
-"6": "Season with salt and black pepper.",
+    "6" : "Season with salt and black pepper.",
-"7": "Add the cooked spaghetti to the pan and mix well.",
+    "7" : "Add the cooked spaghetti to the pan and mix well.",
-"8": "Add the butter and stir until melted.",
+    "8" : "Add the butter and stir until melted.",
-"9": "Serve the spaghetti Napolitan with grated Parmesan cheese and chopped parsley on top."
+    "9" : "Serve the spaghetti Napolitan with grated Parmesan cheese and chopped parsley on top."
   }
 }
 Feedback on results exists
 {
   "valid": false,
   "issueList": [
     {
       "issue": "Cooking time information is missing from the cookStep",
       "solution": "Include cooking time information for each step of the cooking process in the cookStep"
     }
   ]
 }
 RecipeDetailValidator: Try Count: 2 ---------------------------------------------------------------------------
 ...